mengdii/Computational-Literacy-WCH/README.md

 An increase of frequency can also be observed for “miners” around 1900s - 1920s.
 After a search for events containing “miners” during this time frame, among the 16 results, 8 took place in the United States, and all of them were related to strikes.
 This is largely in line with the American history during this time, “nowhere was the economic and social change which produced American radicalism in the late nineteenth century so rapid and so unsettling as in the mining West” (Dubofsky, 1966).

 The “women” line also sees a spike during the early 20th century.
 No statistical correlations between “miners” and “women” should be assumed here only based on the graph, but I wanted to see if there are potential connections.
-I searched for events during this time frame that contain “women” and “miners”, and found that while miners’ wives and children were victims, they also supported and helped the striking miners, E.g. “…striking Indian mine workers in South Africa demonstrated against a new tax on former indentured laborers.
-Around two thousand miners marched, as did some women and children…”, and “…The Rockefellers evicted the striking miners and their families from their homes, so they set up collective “tent cities” which miners’ wives helped run.
-Company thugs harassed strikers and occasionally drove by camps riddling them with machine-gun fire, killing and injuring workers and their children…”
+I searched for events during this time frame that contain “women” and “miners”, and found that while miners’ wives and children were victims, they also supported and helped the striking miners, E.g. _“…striking Indian mine workers in South Africa demonstrated against a new tax on former indentured laborers.
+Around two thousand miners marched, as did some women and children…”_, and _“…The Rockefellers evicted the striking miners and their families from their homes, so they set up collective “tent cities” which miners’ wives helped run.
+Company thugs harassed strikers and occasionally drove by camps riddling them with machine-gun fire, killing and injuring workers and their children…”_

 Further looking into events related to women in the early 20th century, we can see ordinary people like housewives going out on demonstrations, and the courageous sacrifice of women who are hidden from the mainstream history:

+_January 10, 1918: Two hundred housewives marched through working class districts of Barcelona calling textile workers, most of whom were women, out on strike against the high cost of living.
+Strikes, demonstrations, and attacks on shops and coal yards continued even after a new military governor declared a state of siege and suspended civil rights._

-January 25, 1911: Kanno Sugako, a Japanese anarchist feminist, was executed for her part in a plot to assassinate the emperor.
+_January 25, 1911: Kanno Sugako, a Japanese anarchist feminist, was executed for her part in a plot to assassinate the emperor.
 She remains the only woman to be executed in Japan for treason.
-Radicalized at the age of fourteen, after being raped, in addition to being a pioneering feminist, she was one of Japan’s first female journalists and a prolific writer of fiction and nonfiction…
+Radicalized at the age of fourteen, after being raped, in addition to being a pioneering feminist, she was one of Japan’s first female journalists and a prolific writer of fiction and nonfiction…_

-In her prison diary she wrote: “Needless to say, I was prepared for the death sentence.
+_In her prison diary she wrote: “Needless to say, I was prepared for the death sentence.
 My only concern day and night was to see as many of my . . . fellow defendants saved as possible. . . .
 I am convinced our sacrifice is not in vain.
 It will bear fruit in the future.
 I am confident that because I firmly believe my death will serve a valuable purpose I will be able to maintain my self-respect until the last moment on the scaffold.
 I will be enveloped in the marvelously comforting thought that I am sacrificing myself for the cause.
-I believe I will be able to die a noble death without fear or anguish.”
+I believe I will be able to die a noble death without fear or anguish.”_

 ## Biases and Problems